OmarMuhamad/Online-Learning-Platform/README.md

 # Online-Learning-Platform
-A simple application about Learning Platform using, Web API, EF, MS Server
+A simple Learning Platform application that is implemented by Web API, EF, MS Server, C#